Susan Pardee Baker

-Susan Pardee Baker is a professor emeritus of health policy and management at the Johns Hopkins Bloomberg School of Public Health, was the first director of the Johns Hopkins Center for Injury Research and Policy, and is an injury prevention expert.
+Susan Pardee Baker is a professor emeritus of health policy and management at the Johns Hopkins Bloomberg School of Public Health and an injury prevention expert.
+She served as the first director of the Johns Hopkins Center for Injury Research and Policy.
 She is also known for developing Injury Severity Scores.

 Education

-Baker earned a Bachelor's Degree in zoology from Cornell University in 1951.
+Baker earned a bachelor's degree in zoology from Cornell University in 1951.

-Encouraged by her husband, Timothy D. Baker, a late professor of international health at Johns Hopkins, she earned her Master’s in Public Health from the Johns Hopkins Bloomberg School of Public Health in 1968.
+Encouraged by her husband, Timothy D. Baker, a late professor of international health at Johns Hopkins, she earned her Master's in Public Health from the Johns Hopkins Bloomberg School of Public Health in 1968.
 Baker received an honorary Doctor of Science degree from the University North Carolina in 1998.

 Career

 After earning her MPH, Baker joined the Johns Hopkins Bloomberg School of Public Health faculty as a research associate.
 She quickly became an assistant professor of public health administration in 1971, and associate professor of health science administration with a joint appointment in environmental health services in 1975.
 Baker was later promoted to professor of health policy and management in 1983, while holding joint appointments at the School of Medicine, in the pediatric and emergency medicine departments.
 She has been the associate department chairman of health policy and management at Johns Hopkins University since 1997.

 In 1987, Baker became the first director of the Johns Hopkins Center for Injury Research and Policy.

 Baker served as a visiting professor at University of Minnesota School of Public Health between 1975 and 1987 and as a visiting lecturer in injury prevention at the Harvard School Public Health between 1984 and 1987.
 She also served as the Chairman of the National Review Panel for the national accident sampling system at the Department of Transportation between 1976 and 1981.
 Baker was also the Vice Chairman of the Commission on the Trauma Research National Research Council in 1984 and 1985 and member of an advisory commission on injury control at the Centers for Disease Control and Prevention since 1989.
-Baker served as vice chair of the National Academy of Science’s Committee on Trauma Research and as president of the Association for the Advancement of Automotive Medicine, finding that infants were at especially high risk of being killed in car crashes, which contributed to the passage of child passenger protection laws and graduated driver licensing (GDL).
+Baker served as vice chair of the National Academy of Science's Committee on Trauma Research and as president of the Association for the Advancement of Automotive Medicine, finding that infants were at especially high risk of being killed in car crashes, which contributed to the passage of child passenger protection laws and graduated driver licensing (GDL).